VangelisDimi/FineTuned/README.md

-# PyTuner
+# FineTuned
-A simple guitar tuner made with python
+A Chromatic Instrument Tuner in Python